 Try to chop up seeds and mix them up with your dog’s regular food.
 It might be challenging to feed nuts to dogs on their own, and this is a much more doable option.
 The seeds are crunchy, and your dogs are likely to enjoy them!

 Sweet potatoes are one of the most delicious and chewy treats that dogs enjoy.
 They are flavorful and give an excellent chewing sensation as well.
 Sweet potatoes have all-natural sugars and are full of fiber content as well.

-The high fiber content helps with maintaining the dog’s digestive system.
+The high fiber content helps with aiding the dog’s digestive system stay healthy.
 Moreover, there is evidence of sweet potatoes as an agent against cancer, as well as other kinds of ailments that come as a dog age.

 Sweet Potatoes are also full of vitamins A, B6, and C, which help maintain the immune system and fight against skin diseases.
 It is recommended to give senior dogs chewable sweet potato treats or natural boiled sweet potatoes that are cut up into small pieces.

 They can help with symptoms of aging and weakness that are commonly seen in older dogs.
 It is also suitable for bone growth and vision stability.
 Often, sweet potatoes are used by dog breeders as it is good for reproductive health as well!